Are you accepting new patients?

 Do you offer cosmetic dentistry?

-Yes, Dr. Trinkner is one of the leading cosmetic dentists in Columbia, SC, and was the first cosmetic dentist in South Carolina to become an Accredited Member of the American Academy of Cosmetic Dentistry.
-Dr. Trinkner works with some of the world’s leading dental laboratories to create metal-free restorations that look just like natural teeth.
+Yes, Dr. Trinkner and Dr. Keefer are leading cosmetic dentists in Columbia, SC.
+Dr. Trinkner was the first cosmetic dentist in South Carolina to become an Accredited Member of the American Academy of Cosmetic Dentistry.
+Our cosmetic dentists work with some of the world’s leading dental laboratories to create metal-free restorations that look just like natural teeth.

 Can you replace missing teeth?

-Dr. Trinkner offers several options for patients with missing teeth.
+Dr. Trinkner and Dr. Keefer offer several options for patients with missing teeth.
 Implant dentistry is one of our strengths.
-Also, Dr. Trinkner offers exceptional bridgework.

 Do you offer oral cancer screenings?